younggraham-t/blackjack-rust/README.md

 # Blackjack Written in Rust
-a simple blackjack web app written in Rust for my CSC3320 class
+a simple blackjack web app written in Rust using the Yew front-end framework for my CSC3320 class